 Straight stair lifts are the most common lift in homes and are designed to travel up the stairs in a straight path only, they do not have the ability to turn or curve.
-A stair lift installation with up to 14 stairs starts at around $3,500 and can go upwards of $6,000 depending on the brand, model, and optional features like power-folding rails or power-assisted turning seats and folding footrest.
+A stair lift installation with up to 14 stairs starts at around $3,500 and can go upwards of $6,000 depending on the brand, model, and optional features like power-folding rails or power-assisted turning seats and folding footrests.
 There are many different models and types available from stairlift manufacturers to accommodate a range of needs and weight capacities.
 Most stairlift companies will offer a basic entry-level model and a high-quality model with a more stylish design.
 View specifications for the different models and compare stair lifts here.

 Stair lifts for stairs that turn

 Curved stairlifts that turn or go over and around landings cost between $10,000-$15,000 on average and will range in price depending on the type of stair configuration and the number of turns you have.
-Add on the price of any customizations or options you might want, for example, special colors to match your home, or extra turns to park the lift off the stairs on the landing, and the price will increase and vary depending on the specific needs.
-In general, the average total cost for a curved lift for stairs is around $12,000 with additional fees if there are any unique design specifications or optional features.
+Add on the price of any customizations or options you might want, for example, special colors to match your home or extra turns to park the lift off the stairs on the landing, and the price will increase and vary depending on the specific needs.
+In general, the average total cost for a curved lift for stairs is around $12,000, with additional fees if there are any unique design specifications or optional features.

-Stairlifts for curved stairs can also serve multiple floors like an elevator, up to 3-stories, and are often selected as an elevator alternative because of this.
-If you wanted to ride from an entry-level, up to a second floor, across a landing, and to a third floor it’s entirely possible with a curved stair lift.
+Stairlifts for curved stairs can also serve multiple floors, like an elevator, up to 3-stories, and are often selected as an elevator alternative because of this.
+If you wanted to ride from an entry-level, up to a second floor, across a landing, and to a third floor, it’s entirely possible with a curved stair lift.
 What’s great about this option is it’s more affordable than a standard elevator, requires zero construction, and can be removed if it’s no longer needed in the future.